 Montessori math curriculum is generally introduced in the following order: (1) Number Rods (start with and introduce at around two years of age), then (2) Sandpaper Numbers, (3) Spindle Box, (4) Numbers Memory Game, followed by Odd and Even activity (also called Cards and Counters) which teaches a child what odd and even number is.

 First, place numbers in random order on the rug since you want to make sure that your child knows numbers one through ten before introducing a concept of odd/even.
 Ask your child to set numbers one through ten horizontally at the top of the rug, and place counters under each, representing that number's quantity.
+(We are using these number cards.)

 Such presentation made it obvious for Adrian to see when a number has a counter without a pair/on its own: meaning that the number is odd.
-As opposed to, when all counter-hearts have a complete set of pairs (two friends are holding hands👫 "ta-ta-ta") that number is even.
+As opposed to when all counter-hearts have a complete set of pairs (two friends are holding hands👫 "ta-ta-ta") that number is even.

 We are using this doll-family made from natural organic recycled rubber wood.